Our Composite Decking Care Services:

 When repairing a discolored composite deck:

 - Sanding is not an option; the plastic burns and melts in the heat of the friction sanding will generate.
-Paint is not recommended as paint tends not to adhere well to composite decking material.
+Paint is not recommended as paint does not adhere well to composite decking material.

 Just like a “real-wood deck”, composite decking materials are prone to scratches, dents, and dings from the hands of time, natural debris, running children, and moving outdoor furniture.